Some Like It Hoth

 "Some Like It Hoth" is the 13th television episode of the fifth season of ABC's Lost.
 The 99th episode of the show overall, "Some Like It Hoth" aired on April 15, 2009, on ABC in the United States.
 The episode was written by co-producer Melinda Hsu Taylor and "Eggtown" writer Greggory Nations and directed by Jack Bender.
-The title is a reference to the film Some Like it Hot and the fictional planet Hoth in the Star Wars universe.
+The title is a reference to the 1959 film Some Like It Hot and the fictional planet Hoth in the Star Wars universe.

 In 1977, Miles Straume (Ken Leung) and Hugo "Hurley" Reyes (Jorge Garcia) deliver a package to a top Dharma official.
 Meanwhile, a security breach is being suspected after young Ben has disappeared.
 In flashbacks, Miles is recruited by Naomi Dorrit (Marsha Thomason) to go to the island.

 Plot

 Flashbacks

 As a child, Miles discovers that he can hear the voices of dead people, so long as their bodies are nearby.
-When his mother, Lara (Leslie Ishii), is dying of cancer several years later, Miles questions her about his father.
-She tells him that his father died when Miles was still a baby and that he never cared about her or Miles.
-Miles has been employed by a man (Dean Norris) to speak with his dead son.
-Since the boy's body was cremated, Miles lies to the man and says that the boy knew his father loved him.
-Some time later, Miles is approached by Naomi Dorrit (Marsha Thomason) who, after ascertaining that Miles is not a fraud, offers him $1.6 million to go to the island on the freighter.
-He agrees; however, he is later kidnapped by a group of people who claim that the owner of the freighter, Charles Widmore (Alan Dale), is on the "wrong team."
+When his mother, Lara (Leslie Ishii), is dying of cancer years later, Miles questions her about his father.
+She says that his father died when Miles was still a baby and that he never cared about her or Miles.
+Miles is later employed by a man (Dean Norris) to speak with his dead son.
+Since the boy's body was cremated, Miles lies and says that the boy knew his father loved him.
+Miles is eventually approached by Naomi Dorrit (Marsha Thomason) who, after ascertaining that he is not a fraud, offers him $1.6 million to go to the island on the freighter.
+He agrees; however, he is later kidnapped by people who claim that the owner of the freighter, Charles Widmore (Alan Dale), is on the "wrong team."
 Miles says he will not go to the island if they can provide him double the money ($3.2 million, the amount Miles asks for in "Eggtown").
 Their leader, Bram (Brad William Henke), who is later a passenger on Ajira Airways Flight 316, asks Miles the question, "What lies in the shadow of the statue?"
 Miles cannot answer, so he tells Miles that he will not be ready to go to the island until he can.
 They then let Miles go.
-Miles later returns the man's money, saying that he lied and that the man should have told his son that he loved him before he died.
+Miles later returns the money he was paid by the dead son's father, admitting that he lied and saying that the man should have told his son that he loved him before he died.